A Guide to Hammers

 - Pounding metal against an anvil.

 Dead-blow Hammer and Wooden Mallet

 The dead-blow hammer's hollow head, filled with steel shot, delivers a solid blow without rebounding.
 Some dead-blow hammers feature replaceable steel or plastic faces.
-For woodworking, however, we prefer a 14-oz. urethane-encapsulated type, shown at left.
+For woodworking, however, we prefer a 14-oz. urethane-encapsulated type, shown below.